Coastal Grade. What does it actually mean??

 Aluminium comes in varying grades, some which have higher corrosion resistance properties than others.
 That being said, aluminium is susceptible to corrosion from chloride, AKA Sodium Chloride aka SALT!
 Because of this, manufactures will apply a protective coating on their fittings to protect the aluminium from oxidation and salt corrosion.
 The three most popular protective coatings are paint, powder coating and anodizing.

-Paint is suitable for non-coastal areas and preferably interior use.
-It is susceptible to chipping and if the natural material is exposed it has the possibility to oxidise due to air exposure.
+Painted aluminium is generally not suitable for coastal areas as the paint is susceptible to chipping and if the natural material is exposed it has the possibility to oxidise due to air exposure.
+This finish is preferably for non-coastal areas or interior use.

-Powder coating is a fantastic way to protect aluminium for external use and coastal areas.
-There are also varying ways to powder coat, some which are more durable than others.
-As with paint, there is the possibility of scratching.
-If damage occurs it will require immediate attention otherwise the material will be susceptible to corrosion.
+Powder coating is often used to protect aluminium for external use and in some coastal scenarios.
+There are varying ways to powder coat, as such, the degree of durability and resistance to corrosion can vary.
+It's always good to check that the powder coating used for a product is suitable for your needs.
+As with paint, there is also the possibility of scratching.
+If damage occurs, it will require immediate attention to avoid the material becoming more susceptible to corrosion.

 Anodized aluminium is corrosion resistant from chloride however it is subject to galvanic corrosion.
 Galvanic corrosion occurs when the aluminium encounters other metals such as copper and steel.
 So, it is best to isolate your anodized fittings or group them with others alike.

-Overall, aluminium is a great material for coastal environments when covered by a protective layer.
-Not all aluminium products are suitable for coastal applications so when choosing from our range, make sure you select the aluminium fittings in our coastal grade collection.
+Overall, aluminium can be used as a material for coastal environments when covered by a high-quality protective layer.
+Not all aluminium products are suitable for coastal applications so if in doubt please reach out to our team.

 Fun Fact: Aluminium is the most naturally abundant mineral on Earth after oxygen and silicon!